 Coco media

 Coco substrate is becoming increasingly popular as a medium for growing plants.
-Here you will find a wide range of coco fibre-based media.
+Here you will find a wide range of media based on coconut fibre.
 Coco substrate is sold as a peat block or in the form of swelling tablets, to which you have to add water so that they can swell.
-There are also coco peat pots that are very suitable for growing cuttings.
+There are also coco peat pots, which are very suitable for growing cuttings.
 If you use coco as a grow medium, you are opting for an intermediate stage between soil and hydro, which only has a solid medium in between, but where the nutrient supply is the same as with hydro grow.
-This also entails the need for precise control of the pH and EC value.
+This also means that the pH and EC values need to be closely monitored.

 Coco peat is a natural product made from the utilised shell waste of the coconut and is therefore very ecological.
 It contains the remains of the shell and epidermis of the coconut, which are compressed into fibre form and produce a sterile, inert and nutrient-free grow medium.
 As the material is highly absorbent but also sufficiently porous, it allows the plants to absorb nutrients and water quickly, which results in accelerated growth.